Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Determined not to cry in front of a stranger - or at all, if she could help it - she settled for getting up and taking a tentative stroll around the room to work some of the stiffness out.
 Man-wall didn’t respond.

 "Anyone ever tell you you look kinda like Dwayne Johnson?" she asked him.
 This elicited no response.
-"So… What happens now?" she pressed.
-"Am I being released, or…?"
+"So...
+What happens now?" she pressed.
+"Am I being released, or...?"

 The door clicked open and one of the other man-walls stepped in.
 "This way please, Miss Rìos." he requested.